ndugger/pathfinder/readme.md

 # Redshirt.js

-Redshirt.js is a lightweight HTTP router for vanilla Node.js -- It allows you to get your requests routing in no time, allowing you to focus on what really matters.
+Redshirt.js is a lightweight, agnostic router, built with vanilla Node.js in mind, but can be used in the browser as well, since it has no external dependencies.

 ## Prerequisites